tongkiankiat/tp/docs/DeveloperGuide.md

 MCQ should not be the same options tagged to the same answers each time, etc.).
 * Error messages should be clear and actionable (e.g. Please enter a valid ___).
 * Number of questions added should not be limited by the program.
+* Commands should not be overly complicated to use, for example having to type too many items in one long single line command.
+This can be solved by breaking down the command in a user-friendly manner with multistep commands.

 ## Glossary